hmakholm/smhasher/src/LongNeighborTest.md

 more, it is considered a "horrible collision".
 These are ones we don't ever expect to come across for any good hash function.
-(Note that an "indistinguishably random" hash function will _have_ bases that have horrible collisions, but those bases ought to be so rare that we never expect to come across one during any realistic test run).
+(Note that an "indistinguishably random" hash function will _have_ bases that have horrible collisions, but those bases ought to be so rare that we should never randomly find one during any realistic test run).

 A horrible collision will be printed out immediately when it is found (unless an even more horrible one has already been printed), and will in and of itself cause the hash to fail the test.

 A collision with a 128-bit hash is always horrible.
-(Or more precisely, the test would not reach a delta that could produce a non-horrible score until after hashing several hundred terabytes of data).
+(Or more precisely, the test would not reach any delta that could produce a non-horrible score until after hashing several hundred terabytes of data).

 It is impossible for a collision with a 32-bit hash to be horrible